byronjvh/portfolio/README.md

 ## General info
 A personal portfolio showcasing interactive projects and a unique terminal-inspired design.
 Built with Astro and modern frontend practices, it highlights clean UI, responsive layouts, and smooth user interactions.

+Implement GitHub actions to generate the Build and automatically push it to the dist branch, in turn, using a webhook the deployment to Hostinger is carried out.

 ## Technologies
 technologies and dependencies used in this project: